Teenage Sheffield Wednesday fan raises £3,000 to help Man With a Pram move nearer his £1 million goal

-The Man With a Pram John Burkhill’s goal of raising £1 million for Macmillan Cancer Support moved a step nearer thans to the kind-hearted effort of a teenage Sheffield Wednedsday fan.
+The Man With a Pram John Burkhill’s goal of raising £1 million for Macmillan Cancer Support moved a step nearer thanks to the kind-hearted effort of a teenage Sheffield Wednedsday fan.

 William Hunter, aged 16, raised more than £3,000 by hosting a charity football match at non-league side Maltby Main FC’s Muglet Lane staidum last month.